 LOGO

-District Profile Mosquito Info Mosquito Control Prevent at Home Contact
+District Info Mosquito Info Mosquito Control Prevent at Home Contact

 News and Announcements

-With the return of warm temperatures coupled with drier conditions during May, the production of mosquitoes involved in the transmission of West Nile Virus (WNV) is on the increase.
-WNV positive mosquito samples have been found in northern Cook County, and it is only a matter of time when positive samples will be found in our area.
-While the risk of WNV transmission is still low at this time, amplification of WNV within the adult mosquito population will occur.
+Current warm temperatures coupled with drier conditions have increased the production of mosquitoes involved in the transmission of West Nile Virus (WNV).
+WNV positive mosquito samples have been found in our area, however at levels where the risk of WNV transmission is still low at this time.
+While this is not unusual for this time of year, WNV levels within the adult mosquito population are expected to increase as the summer progresses.

 Residents should look for potential mosquito breeding sources around the home and take the following simple steps: